uvarc/rc-website/content/userinfo/hpc/cpu-best-practices.md

 ## Common Pitfalls

+- **Over-requesting “just to be safe”**
+  Leads to longer queue times and wasted resources.
 •	Over-requesting “just to be safe”
    → leads to longer queue times and wasted resources
 •	Forgetting memory scales with CPUs